 This course is designed to introduce students to the natural world around them.
 Students begin the year by studying the role honeybees play in their ecosystem.
 Students visit the apiary on campus, build their own hive box to add to the apiary, and extract honey.
 Students also compete in National Geographic’s GeoChallenge, a project-based competition that challenges students to design an innovative solution to a unique environmental problem.
 For the remainder of the year, students explore field, forest, and aquatic ecosystems inside and outside of the classroom, and the human impacts on these ecosystems.

 Required course for Grade 6

 At the sixth-grade level, students learn to read deeply, to love reading, and to begin learning how to analyze a literary work.
-The study of literature at our School draws upon many genres to focus largely on works about growing up and emerging into society.
-Texts may include: Anne of Green Gables, The Birchbark House, Harry Potter and the Sorcerer’s Stone, Esperanza Rising, Kira-Kira, Number the Stars, A Midsummer Night’s Dream, and Habibi.
-Other texts, including poems, fables, fairy tales and essays are carefully selected to be appropriate to the age and developmental level of sixth grade girls.
+The study of literature at our school draws upon many genres to focus largely on works about growing up and emerging into society.
+Texts may include: Raymie Nightingale, Beyond the Bright Sea, Counting by 7s, Joyful Noise, a dramatic production of The Diary of Anne Frank, and A Midsummer Night’s Dream.
+Other texts, including individual poems, myths, fairy tales and essays are carefully selected to be appropriate to the age and developmental level of sixth grade girls.
 Teachers will challenge students to think in increasingly complex ways.
 Students will learn oral presentation and discussion skills in class.
-Each girl will begin to develop her authentic voice through a wide variety of writing assignments, including analysis, persuasive essay, fiction, poetry, and personal writing.
-A study of grammar complements the course, with a focus on punctuation, clarity, and word use.
-Art, music, and creative work of all kinds will be at the heart of the course.
+Each girl will begin to develop her authentic voice through a wide variety of writing assignments, including analysis, persuasive essay, fiction, poetry and personal writing.
+The Languages Department at The Ethel Walker School provides a sixth-grade grammar course that focuses on parts of speech at the sentence level; therefore, language mechanics in English 6 concentrates on logic, clarity, and flow.
+Art, music and creative work of all kinds will be at the heart of the course.